Pteryx UAV

-Pteryx UAV is a Polish Miniature UAV designed for civilian use, manufactured and sold by TriggerComposites.
-The machine can be classified both as a flying RC model and pre-programmed vehicle.
-It has received a medal for innovative design in the category of micro-enterprises of the Podkarpacie region: Innowator Podkarpacia 2010.
+Pteryx UAV was a Polish Miniature Unmanned Aerial Vehicle (UAV) designed for civilian use.
+It was manufactured and sold by Trigger Composites.
+The machine was both a flying remote control (RC) model and pre-programmed vehicle.
+It was awarded the Innowator Podkarpacia medal for innovative design in the category of micro-enterprises of the Podkarpacie region in 2010.

 Origin

-It uses a custom derivation of FLEXIPILOT, designed by Aerial Robotics engineering group for photomapping purposes and civilian use in general.
+The Pteryx UAV uses a custom derivation of the FLEXIPILOT software, designed by Aerial Robotics engineering group for photomapping purposes and civilian use.

-The avionics and flying platform are designed with the idea of having full operational capability without using either an active transmitter or a ground station.
+The avionics and flying platform are capable of full operational capability without using an active transmitter or ground station.